 During Orientation you will meet with an academic advisor and learn about curricular requirements and course options available to you.
 You will have an opportunity to discuss your high school experiences, interests, and academic plans for the future with your advisor.
 Furthermore, you will register for your fall semester classes.
 In preparation for Orientation, you may want to review the following information:

 You will have the opportunity to take placement exams in various subjects such as foreign languages, writing, mathematics, and natural sciences on the first and second days of Orientation.
 These exams are for placement purposes only, but should be taken seriously as they will determine which courses are most appropriate for you.
-Find out more here.
+Find out more on the CAS Examinations Page.

 Advanced Placement (AP) Scores

 NYU accepts credit for a number of AP exams if the required score is achieved.
-For information on which exams NYU accepts, please click here.
+For information on which exams NYU accepts, please go to the Admission Policies page within the CAS Bulletin.
 If you are anticipating AP or college credit, please inform your academic advisor of this.
 In addition, please bring transcripts or score reports with you if available, as they will help your academic advisor to recommend course options for you.

 International Baccalaureate/ A-levels/ National Exams